zakir161208/signup/registration.md

 #Registration
 On the registration page, you will see a Sign In option.
 If you already Sign In before on your website.
 You will just need to give the email and password then click submit.
-Then you can buy any product from our website.
+Then you can buy any product from our website.and this page goes to the main page

 #Sign In